jeszeo24/WorldWideWoman/README.md

 Run `npm run install` in the project folder to install dependencies related to Express (the server).

+Run `npm install react-icons` in the project folder to install the react icon package which will provide the star icon used

 `cd client` and run `npm run install` install dependencies related to React (the client).

 ### Database Prep